A Mesoscale Perspective on the Tolman Length: Method

-with $\sigma[R]$ the generalized surface tension and its notional derivative $[\text{d}\sigma/\text{d}R] = \sigma'[R]$ and $\Delta P = p_{\text{in}} - p_{\text{out}}$, with $p_{\text{in}}$ and $p_{\text{out}}$ the values of the bulk pressure in the center of the bubble/droplet and far away from the interface, respectively (see Fig.~\ref{fig:sketch}).
+with $\sigma[R]$ the generalized surface tension and its notional derivative $[\text{d}\sigma/\text{d}R] = \sigma'[R]$ and $\Delta P = P_{\text{in}} - P_{\text{out}}$, with $P_{\text{in}}$ and $P_{\text{out}}$ the values of the bulk pressure in the center of the bubble/droplet and far away from the interface, respectively (see Fig.~\ref{fig:sketch}).
 At the minimum of $\sigma[R]$, Eq.~\eqref{eq:LaplaceGen} reduces to the usual Laplace law, and the condition $\sigma'[R]|_{R=R_s} = 0$ defines the position of the surface of tension $R_s$.
 Hence, by direct comparison to Eqs.~\eqref{eq:sigma_c} and~\eqref{eq:LaplaceGen}, it follows that at second order in $R_s^{-1}$ the latter reads

 In order to estimate the Tolman length we simulate droplets and bubbles at different temperature (i.e. coupling $G$) and compute the deviations from the Laplace law using the surface of tension radius $R_s$ to estimate the bubble/droplet size.
-We now discuss how to estimate $R_s$ from the simulations.
-We start from the mechanic equilibrium condition $\partial_\mu P^{\mu\nu} = 0$ where the pressure tensor is decomposed in a normal $P_{\text{N}}$ and a tangential $P_{\text{T}}$ component to the interface as $P^{\mu\nu} = P_{\text{N}}\delta^{\mu\nu} - (P_{\text{N}} - P_{\text{T}})q^{\mu\nu}$.
-The projector along the tangential direction is defined as $q^{\mu\nu}=\delta^{\mu\nu} - n^\mu n^\nu$ where $n^\mu$ is the normal to the bubble/droplet interface.
-Following the arguments of~\cite{RowlinsonWidom82} one obtains the following expression for the surface tension at any arbitrary dividing surface
+We now discuss how to estimate $R_s$ from the simulations generalizing the arguments presented in~\cite{RowlinsonWidom82} to an arbitrary spatial dimension $d$.
+Let us start from the mechanic equilibrium condition $\partial_\mu P^{\mu\nu} = 0$ and consider the following pressure tensor decomposition

+where $P_{\text{N}}$ and $P_{\text{T}}$ are the (locally) normal and tangential components to the bubble/droplet interface, respectively.
+The projector along the tangential direction is defined as $q^{\mu\nu}=\delta^{\mu\nu} - n^\mu n^\nu$ where $n^\mu$ is the normal vector to the interface which is given by the direction of the largest gradient.
+It follows that the normal vector for a droplet interface has the opposite orientation with respect to the one of a bubble, so that the latter yields a negative curvature.
+Hence, the mechanic equilibrium condition reads